 How many products, components, parts, materials, finishings or other manufacturing processes are usually compiled in your BOMs?
 The larger the Bill of Material and the more difficult it is for sales to configure products, the higher the potential to save money via automation to avoid them eating up your margin.
 If this is the case for your business, it makes sense to automate this part of the sales process and bring all information into product models or digest existing models from your ERP directly in a CPQ software.
-Read more about how to enable profitable Engineering-To-Order and Made-To-Order Processes in this article.

 2. Is pricing and product information from your ERP always available to sales?

-Always available product and pricing information from the backend is a pre-requisite for accurate proposal generation.
+24/7 available product and pricing information from the backend is a pre-requisite for accurate proposal generation.
 With a cloud-based CPQ you can make all relevant data available for sales anytime, anywhere and on any device.
 When assessing a quotation platform, also make sure that it is compatible to any of your existing product or configuration models (thinking Lo-Vc or IPC models) and seamlessly connects to your back end.

 3. Do your sales teams make costing and pricing errors?

-A well integrated CPQ system will load all relevant data from your ERP system and digest all pricing information directly in the quoting process.
-If you are choosing a CPQ system specialized for manufacturing needs, your sales reps can benefit from an internal pricing engine that is especially usefull for ETO and MTO industries.
+A well integrated CPQ will load all relevant data from your ERP system and digest all pricing information directly in the quoting process.
+If you are choosing a CPQ system specialized for manufacturing needs, your sales reps can benefit from an internal pricing engine that is especially useful for ETO and MTO industries.
 Another factor is the inclusion of external and internal pricing within the CPQ system to not only avoid errors but to increase costing accuracy.

 4. Are your approval regulations increasing the length of the sales cycle?